iXit/wine-nine-standalone/README.rst

 Compiling
 ---------
-Please see `our wiki <https://github.com/iXit/wine-nine-standalone/wiki/Compiling>`_,  including distro specific help.
+Please see `our wiki <https://github.com/iXit/wine-nine-standalone/wiki/Compiling>`_,  which also includes distro specific help.